vldKasatonov/EndGame/README.md

 2. **Navigate to the project folder**.
 > The Makefile contains commands for Linux and MacOS.
 3. If you're using **Linux**, you can go the step 5.
-4. For **MacOS** uncomment the MacOS line and comment out the Linux line to ensure successful compilation.
+4. If you're using **MacOS**, uncomment the MacOS line and comment out the Linux line to ensure successful compilation.
 5. Open **Terminal** and type the following command to compile the game:
     ```bash
     make